jerryjappinen/bellevue-docs/overview/notes.md

 ### Problems/missing in pipeline

 - The state of modern web development: the whole pipeline is a delicate flower
-- SCSS took a lot of work to get just right in the pipeline, but now works
 - `htmllint` is not integrated with Webpack 2 yet
 - App icons for multiple platforms, devices etc.
 	- Maybe not needed